Haneke/Haneke/README.md

 ##UIImageView category

 Haneke provides convenience methods for `UIImageView` with optimizations for `UITableView` and `UICollectionView` cell reuse.
-Images will be resized appropriately and cached.
+Images will be resized appropriately and cached in a shared cache.

 ```objective-c
 // Setting a remote image